The Gross-Zagier-Zhang formula over function fields: Modular curves and CM points

 Define the modular curve $M_I$ to be the smooth compactification of the generic fiber of $\CM_I$.
-The smooth compactification is only needed when $D$ is split.
+The smooth compactification is only needed when $D$ is a matrix algebra.
 The points in $M_I$ added by the smooth compactification are called cusps of $M_I$.
-There is a right action of $(\CB\otimes \hat\CO_F)^\times $ on $M_I$ by acting on level structures (extended to the compactification).
+There is a right action of $(\cD\otimes \hat\CO_F)^\times $ on $M_I$ by acting on level structures (extended to the compactification).
 For $J\supset I$, let $\pi_{J,I}:M_J\to M_I$ be the natural finite morphism which is \etale outside cusps.
 Define an $F$-procurve where the transition maps are $\pi_{J,I}$'s.
-It is a locally noetherian scheme over $F$ with a natural morphism $M\to M_I$ for each $ I$.
-If $D$ is split, points in $M$ whose images in $M_I$ are cusps are called cusps of $M$.
+If $D$ is a matrix algebra, points in $M$ whose images in $M_I$ are cusps are called cusps of $M$.

-Define where the inverse limit is over all finite closed subschemes $I\subset X-\{\infty\} $. this definition is independent of $i$.
+From now on, we only consider $\BE$ such that $\zero_\BE$ factors through the generic point of $X$.
+Let $\BE \otimes\hat\CO_F:=\vpl_I\CE_i |_{I},$ where the inverse limit is over all finite closed subschemes $I\subset X-\{\infty\} $.
+This definition is independent of $i$.
 We have the induced morphism which is independent of $i$.
+Define an infinite level structure on $\BE$ to be an isomorphism